Tejaswini1808/codesandbox-client/README.md

 ## Other CodeSandbox repositories

-CodeSandbox consists of several separate servers, some of which are open sourced.
+CodeSandbox consists of all the several separate servers, some of which are open sourced.

 - Client: the web application